 Three key areas of focus for the conference are:

-While presentations and workshops with a primary focus on "Expressions of Restorative Justice" are particularly sought, any presentation/workshop that furthers the understanding and/or implementation of restorative justice will be considered.
-Applicants should consider and highlight those aspects of their proposal that align with the three foci of the Forum’s theme (bulleted above).
+While presentations and workshops with a primary focus on "Transformations"are particularly sought, any presentation/workshop that furthers the understanding and/or implementation of restorative justice will be considered.
+Applicants are invited to consider and highlight those aspects of their proposal that align with the three foci of the Forum’s theme (bulleted above).
 Presentations about work that aligns with restorative justice but is not called “restorative justice” will also be considered.

-Audience The conference is designed for restorative justice practitioners, justice and court system personnel, victim services/advocacy staff, people with lived experience of the court system/formerly incarcerated individuals, law enforcement, school personnel, students, community members, and non-profit service providers.
+Audience The conference is designed for restorative justice practitioners, justice and court system personnel, victim services/advocacy staff, people with lived experience of the court system/formerly incarcerated individuals, school personnel, students, community members, non-profit service providers, and law enforcement personnel (and anyone else whose enthusiasm is sparked by our topics!).

 Session Format We encourage proposals that emphasize active learning, skill-building, case studies, creative approaches, and time for group discussion.
-Workshops should encourage dialogue and elicit active participation by attendees – not be primarily lecture format.
-It’s important to present a balance of practical application and big picture visioning.
-Session participation could range from 12 to 40 participants.
+Workshops should elicit active participation by attendees – not be predominantly in lecture format.
+We appreciate a balance of practical application and big picture visioning.
+Session participation often ranges from 12 to 40 participants.

 Session Length Sessions are usually 90 minutes in length.
-Please contact us directly if you are interested in a longer session (up to 180 minutes in length).
+Please contact us directly if you are interested in a longer session (if we can accommodate this, it will be as two consecutive 90 minute times, with a break in the middle).
+If you believe the optimal time for your session would be 60 minutes, please let us know that as well.
 We appreciate your flexibility as we assign time slots.
 Occasionally we offer the same session more than once.
 Please indicate whether you would be willing to repeat your session.

 Session Coordinator All sessions involving more than one presenter need a designated contact person who will serve as the primary liaison to NWJF in terms of conference planning and communication.
 Coordinators are responsible for organizing, introducing and facilitating their sessions as well as providing NWJF with all necessary information and materials prior to the conference.